 Neil is passionate about sustainability, and he has been able to tie-in his critical thinking skills to achieve professional goals in this space.
 He recalls a recent example that involved balancing the social impact, emission reduction and financial aspects of implementing 100% renewable electricity for the City of Sydney’s operations, “Critical thinking was key to adjusting different options, considering what could go wrong, and planning to deal with risks.
 By critically thinking things through, we found a good way to switch to renewable energy that worked for everyone,” reflects Neil.

-Leveraging his ability to adapt and evolve, Neil has been able steer his team to respond to circumstances, such as the the rising cost of electricity.
-In this way, he has led change and promoted sustainability though a ground-breaking initiative with an energy company that ultimately led to the construction of a solar plant in the NSW Shoalhaven area.
+Leveraging his ability to adapt and evolve, Neil has been able to steer his team to respond to circumstances, such as the rising cost of electricity.
+In this way, he has led change and promoted sustainability through a ground-breaking initiative with an energy company that ultimately led to the construction of a solar plant in the NSW Shoalhaven area.
 It was an initiative that also helped support investment in rural, Southern New South Wales.

 Neil’s position as Executive Manager of Property Services at the City of Sydney is one which he describes as typically held by an engineer who knows the mechanics of how a building is set up.
 However, he credits his studies at the University of Sydney with helping him to achieve success in this role.